German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 8.8 cm Flak-41 anti-aircraft gun

-In 1933, the Krupp and Rheinmetall firms were asked to produce two prototypes of a 10.5-cm anti-aircraft gun each.
-Comparative tests took place in 1935, and in 1936 the 10.5 cm Rheinmetall gun (product 38) was recognized as the best and put into mass production under the name 10.5 cm Flak 38.
-10.5 cm gun The Flak 38 originally had electro-hydraulic guidance actuators (DC) the same as the 8.8-cm Flak 18 and 36, but in 1936 the UTG 37 (power frequency AC) system was introduced, used on the 8, 8-cm Flak 37.
-A free-tube barrel was introduced at the same time.
-The system upgraded in this way was named 10.5 cm Flak 39.
-To increase the effective firing ceiling of 10.5 cm anti-aircraft guns, a 10.5 cm fragmentation active-rocket projectile was created.
+In 1933, the Krupp and Rheinmetall companies were asked to produce two prototypes of a 10.5 cm anti-aircraft gun.
+Comparative tests took place in 1935, and in 1936 the 10.5 cm gun from Rheinmetall (product 38) was recognized as the best and put into mass production under the name 10.5 cm Flak 38.
+10.5 cm gun The Flak 38 initially had electro-hydraulic guidance drives (DC), the same as the 8.8 cm Flak 18 and 36, but in 1936 the UTG 37 system (power frequency AC) was introduced, used on the 8.
+8-cm Flak 37.
+At the same time, a barrel with a free pipe was introduced.
+The system modernized in this way was named 10.5 cm Flak 39.
+To increase the effective firing ceiling of 10.5-cm anti-aircraft guns, a 10.5-cm fragmentation active-rocket projectile was created.
 Its muzzle velocity was 800 m/s, and then the jet engine accelerated it to 1150 m/s.
-However, the end of the war prevented the launch of active rockets into mass production.
-Similar active-rockets were created for the 12.8-cm Flak 40 gun.
-But here, too, things did not go beyond the release of an experimental batch.
-Speaking about technical innovations in the design of anti-aircraft shells, it should be noted the creation of high-frequency radio fuses, the operation of which is based on the Doppler effect.
-So, for example, the Donaulandische Apparatebau in Vienna (the Kakadu fuse) and Blaupunkt-Werke in Berlin (the Trichter fuse) were engaged in radio fuses.
-At the time of flight past the target, such fuses worked when the distance between the projectile and the target became minimal.
-Radio fuses were used both in artillery anti-aircraft shells and in prototypes of anti-aircraft guided missiles.
+However, the end of the war did not allow the launch of active-missile projectiles into mass production.
+Similar active-missile projectiles were created for the 12.8 cm Flak 40 cannon.
+But even here things did not go beyond the release of a pilot batch.
+Speaking about technical innovations in the design of anti-aircraft shells, it should be noted the creation of high-frequency radio fuses, the action of which is based on the Doppler effect.
+For example, radio fuses were produced by the companies Donaulandische Apparatebau in Vienna (Kakadu fuse) and Blauppunkt-Werke in Berlin (Trichter fuse).
+At the moment of flying past the target, such fuses were triggered when the distance between the projectile and the target became minimal.
+Radio fuses were used both in anti-aircraft artillery shells and in prototype anti-aircraft guided missiles.
 The defeat of Germany did not make it possible to launch shells with radio fuses into mass production.
-The 10.5 cm Flak 38 and 39 remained in production throughout the war, despite the fact that the 8.8 cm Flak 41 guns almost equaled them in ballistic performance.
+The 10.5 cm Flak 38 and 39 remained in production throughout the war, despite the fact that the ballistic characteristics of the 8.8 cm Flak 41 gun were almost equal to them.

 The 10.5 cm Flak 38 and 39 anti-aircraft guns were only in service with the Luftwaffe.
 By the beginning of the war, the troops had 64 guns.

-Flak 38 and 39 production during the war
+Production of Flak 38 and 39 during the war

 1939 1940 1941 1942 1943 1944 1945